Introduction: Exploring the Essentials of a School Science Lab

 11. Balance / Weighing Scale

-Introduction: Balances are devices used to measure the mass of solids and liquids with precision.
+Introduction: Balances are essential laboratory apparatus used to accurately measure the mass of solids and liquids, ensuring precise results in scientific experiments.

 Uses: